 8.4.1 Post-registration applications concerning registered institutions are listed below.
-Form C should be submitted.
-Submissions can also be made through the SFC Online Portal.
+Form 4 should be submitted.

 Type of change (relevant SFO section) Application fee Remarks Addition of regulated activity (Section 127(1)) \$23,500 per RA If the application is approved, the registered institution should return its old certificate of registration to the SFC for amendment or cancellation (as the case may be).
 Reduction of regulated activity (Section 127(1)) \$200 per RA If you intend to reduce the last regulated activity for which you are registered, you are only required to notify the SFC of the intended change.
 No application fee is payable.
 Modification or waiver of licensing or registration condition (Section 134) \$2,000 If the application is approved, the registered institution should return the old certificate of registration to the SFC for amendment where necessary.
 Modification or waiver of "fit and proper" requirements under section 129 of the SFO (Section 134) \$4,000